toddllm/klaviyo-reporting-poc/START-HERE.md

 1. Verifying that PRs implement all requirements from the PR plan
 2. Checking that validation steps have been completed
+3. Ensuring that tests have been written for all new functionality
+4. Running the tests to verify they pass
+5. Creating tests if the PR lacks adequate test coverage
-3. Approving PRs that meet all requirements
+6. Approving PRs that meet all requirements

 ### Tester Role